-Announcements over the public address system are made once a day (8:57 a.m.).
+Announcements over the public address system are made once a day (7:20 a.m.).
 If a staff member wishes to have this type of announcement made, he/she must prepare the announcement form and submit it to the main office.
-Announcement may be submitted by no later than 7:30 am of the day the announcement is to be read.
+Announcements must be submitted at least one day prior to the day the announcement is to be read.

-Assemblies
+Assemblies TRHS Procedure